 Imagine asking AI to summarise disciplinary procedures or generate an email around employee grievances.
 If the model misrepresents the facts – or worse, makes assumptions based on employment law in another country – it could cause confusion, erode trust or even lead to a compliance breach.

 The fix?
-Use AI as a thinking partner, not a decision-maker.
+When you're looking to use AI in HR, be sure to use AI as a thinking partner, not a decision-maker.
 Let it spark ideas and lighten cognitive load but always verify the content before sharing or acting on it.

 AI tools are trained on vast datasets, many of which are sourced from global content.
 That means they often lack nuance when it comes to local employment laws and HR regulations.

 For example, data privacy requirements in the UK (under GDPR) differ significantly from those in the US or other jurisdictions.
-Likewise, redundancy processes, employee rights and benefits frameworks vary from country to country – and AI tools don’t automatically know which apply to your context.
+Likewise, redundancy processes, legal rights and employee benefits frameworks vary from country to country – and AI tools don't automatically know which apply in your context.

-If you’re based in the UK and using a general AI tool, double-check that the guidance aligns with UK-specific legislation.
-And if you work for a multinational organisational, ensure your content is relevant to each region’s legal requirements.
+If you're based in the UK and using a general AI tool, double-check that the guidance aligns with UK-specific legislation – including the Data (Use and Access) Act 2025, which introduced new safeguards around AI and automated decision-making.
+And if you work for a multinational organisation, ensure your content is relevant to each region's legal requirements.

 When in doubt, ask a compliance expert – not a chatbot.